 The second day, three more thematic sessions will be held on the “Values of wetland cultural services”, “Sustainable use of Wetland Resources” and “Wetland ecosystems biodiversity and its values”.

-The thematic sessions will be divided into French and English groups; with high-level participants, which will provide interesting conclusions and a strategic approach for the present and generic cialis from canada for sale the future.
+The thematic sessions will be divided into French and English groups; with high-level participants, which will provide interesting conclusions and a strategic approach for the present and the future.

 The Agadir Commitments will be a network to exchange information and an opportunity to create synergies among the projects involved.
 It will be also updated and enhanced during and after the Symposium, as the identification of positive activities and projects for wetlands is an ongoing process.